LianneGahan/LigninFit/README.md

 - copy the content of this directory into topdir

+- download Lignin-KMC and copy "lignin-kmc" repository into topdir/latest/Code/

 Check that the "Params" directory, and the "Output" directory exist within the directory "latest"

 - create an empty directory called "family_1" in topdir.